 Quick tips would be to leave the cereal closed at the back of the cupboard, only use bread/toast if there is one that you know or think they can tolerate (best bread for GD can be found here) and aim for a nice high protein breakfast!

 If making a cooked breakfast avoid things like baked beans and ketchup, sticking to high meat content or Quorn sausages, bacon or turkey rashers, mushrooms cooked in butter, eggs and a grilled tomato.

 Fruit salad is not a good alternative as there is too much fructose (sugar) in most fruits to be tolerated.

+Lose the fruit juice (it’s pure liquid sugar).
 For help with advice on drinks, take a look at this page.

 Cooking a special meal

-Don't avoid eating out unless your partner has expressed a wish not to do so.
-We have yet to find a somewhere where there is absolutely nothing on the menu suitable for someone with gestational diabetes to eat.
+Don’t avoid eating out unless your partner has expressed a wish not to do so.
+We have yet to find somewhere where there is absolutely nothing on the menu suitable for someone with gestational diabetes to eat.

 The key to eating out is planning.
-If you book a restaurant, try to get a copy of the menu so that your partner can find a few options which may be suitable for her to order and so that she is not put on the spot with being scared what to order.
+If you book a restaurant, try to get a copy of the menu so that your partner can find a few options which may be suitable for them to order and so that she is not put on the spot with being scared of what to order.

 Don’t be afraid or embarrassed to ask for things on the menu to be changed or altered to suit, so asking for swapping items which are more tolerable/suitable, or dressings on the side e.t.c. can make a big difference to the meal.

-Miss the pudding or create a GD friendly one at home
+Miss the pudding or create a GD-friendly one at home

 A cheese board with oatcakes makes for a great alternative to pudding.